3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Challenges and Opportunities

-In real-world scenarios, collecting a large volume of high-quality training data is often impractical.
-On one hand, without access to 3D data and sufficient multi-view images, relying solely on a limited number of 2D image supervisions is insufficient for accurate 3DGS reconstruction.
-For instance, with only a frontal image of a target, inferring the appearance of the back is highly challenging.
-On the other hand, data quality is equally critical; accurate poses and clear images directly influence reconstruction performance.
+\textbf{Challenges.} In real-world scenarios, collecting large volumes of high-quality training data is often impractical.
+Without access to 3D data and sufficient multi-view images, relying on limited 2D image supervision is insufficient for accurate 3DGS reconstruction.
+For example, inferring the back appearance from only a frontal image is highly challenging.
+Additionally, data quality is critical, as accurate poses and clear images directly influence reconstruction performance.

-Such problems are discussed across multiple tasks, such as Sparse Views Setting (Sec.\ref{Generalization}), Autonomous Driving (Sec.\ref{Autonomous Driving}), Dynamic 3DGS (Sec.\ref{4DGS}) (Monocular Video), AIGC (Sec.\ref{AIGC}), and Editable 3DGS (Sec.\ref{Editable}).
-Numerous works have discussed how to improve initialization (Sec.\ref{Initialization}), regularization (Sec.\ref{Regularization}), adaptive control (Sec.\ref{Adaptive Control}), and training strategies (Sec.\ref{Training Strategy}), or introduce additional priors (Sec.\ref{Guidance by Additional Prior}) in the context of sparse or missing multi-view training images.
-Additionally, reconstruction with missing accurate poses can also be considered an underdetermined problem.
-This is discussed in the SLAM literature (Sec.\ref{SLAM}) and reconstruction under blurred images (Sec.\ref{Photorealism}) or without poses~\cite{fan2024instantsplat,sun2023icomma}, where new training strategies (Sec.~\ref{Training Strategy}) and other representations (Sec.~\ref{Other Representations}) are often introduced to mitigate it.